 Seaside Grape Information

-Sea grape has very broad leaves of between 8-12 inches.
-When immature, the foliage is red in color and, as they age, change color until they are green laced with red veins.
+Sea grape has very broad leaves of between 8-12 inches (20-30 cm.).
+When immature, the foliage is red in color and, as they age, they change color until they are green laced with red veins.
 The plant blooms with flowers of ivory to white, which grow in clusters on short stalks.
 The resulting fruit also grows in clusters and can be white or purple.
 Only female plants produce fruit but, of course, the male plant must be nearby for her to produce.

 Since the fruit looks so much like grapes, one wonders are sea grapes edible?
 Yes, animals enjoy sea grapes and humans can eat them as well, and they are used to make jam.